This blog is a 3 part series of blogs. This is part 1.

 They heard all the fatties together on remedial PT (you get put on this when you fail to pass the 6 monthly required fitness test) and along comes a Physical Training Instructor to thrash the life out of you for the next hour.

 A completely degrading and humiliating experience where you are tortured for an hour every day for being a big chubster……….
 This would happen at the end of a long day.
 In the beginning, you would still have to be dragged along a daily platoon run for 5-10 miles around the local area.

 So here began my hatred with exercise.
 I used to come up with some of the most elaborate schemes to get out of my daily torture sessions while still sinking as many pints as possible with the boys at night and rotating myself through all the junk food places around the camp we were living in.

 I went around this circle for nearly four years until I plucked up the courage to come back to Civvy Street and try to integrate myself back into normal society.

 On the day I left I was told that I was a fat so and so (I am being nice here) and that I would be begging them to get back in within three months.

 Reading the Evening Times one day back in Glasgow I noticed an advert for a martial arts academy.
 I could never play football, was never the fastest runner, or the strongest guy.
 I was always one of the last picked for anything sporty.

 The only thing I was always good at was fighting.
 As a child I hardly ever lost when I fought and when my mates were playing 2 aside cuppies I was in the bushes kidding on I was a Ninja and looking for my very own Mr Miagi.

-When you come out the Army having been a front line infantry soldier the skills you have are not that transferable into law abiding society.
-So after many job interviews and knock backs I took a position as a security guard and I worked in Watt Brothers.
+When you come out of the Army has been a front-line infantry soldier the skills you have are not that transferable into law-abiding society.
+So after many job interviews and knock backs, I took a position as a security guard and I worked in Watt Brothers.

 I had no guide or coach just me and my desire to change.